 ADMINISTRATOR WORK YEAR/VACATIONS

-B. *All twelve (12) month* Administrators shall be entitled to (20) days vacation annually plus all recognized holidays set forth in the school calendar.
-After twenty (20) years of service in the District as an Administrator the aforesaid twenty (20) annual vacation days shall be increased to twenty-five (25) days.
+B. Administrators shall be entitled to 20 days vacation annually plus all recognized holidays set forth in the school calendar.
+After 20 years of service in the District as an Administrator the aforesaid 20 annual vacation days shall be increased to 25 days.
 All vacation days shall be used during the year earned with no vacation days accruing to subsequent years.
 Administrators employed by the Board as of July 24, 1997, shall be entitled to retain any accumulated leave previously credited to them.
 All Administrators must use earned vacation days no later than September 1 of the year following the year in which the vacation days are earned.
 Vacation days shall be earned on a pro rata, monthly basis.

 C. During winter and spring recesses (Christmas and Easter) or other times when school is not in session, Administrators shall work a total of 4 days, the designation of which shall be at the discretion of the Superintendent of Schools.

-two)* in-service days to be scheduled by Superintendent *( during June of each year, as well as one day prior to commencement of school in September)*. *Vacation shall not be scheduled on the day prior to commencement of school in September.* The exact dates of the in-service days shall be provided to the Administrators by the Superintendent no later than April 1 of each year.
+D. Administrators shall not schedule vacations so as to interfere with two in-service days to be scheduled by Superintendent during June of each year, as well as one day prior to commencement of school in September.
+The exact dates of the in-service days shall be provided to the Administrators by the Superintendent no later than April 1 of each year.